kevinaboy/team-gen-pro/README.md

 Team Generator Pro also known as *Team Gen Pro* is a command-line application that asks a series of questions to the Team Manager, such as what is your employee's role, and continues through a series of additional questions depending on the manager's choice, intern or engineer.

 Team Gen Pro generates a nicely formatted team roster based on a few questions.
 The team roster includes the engineer’s name, ID, email, and GitHub username.
 The team roster includes the engineer’s name, ID, email, and GitHub username.

-Note: This functionality is not currently present in the application.
+This functionality is not currently present in the application.

 ## Get Started
 - Clone this repo `git clone`